The beginning is the hardest part of doing anything. When it comes to business, you never know where to start from, what platform should you approach.

 And yes, it’s easier said than done.
 But don’t worry, that’s why I’m here.

 We see many big blogs that are using banner ads in one way or another on their blog.
 The small picture you see on the right sidebar is a banner ad that is asking you to take an action (Click, Download, Learn More, Watch More).
 The exit intent pop up is a banner ad.
 The footer visual that is asking you to subscribe to the email newsletter, is another banner ad.
-The visual that is somewhere in a corner of the blog post that is presenting you the benefit of the product/software it’s a banner ad.
+The visual somewhere in a corner of the web page, outside of the blog post’s visual anatomy, that is presenting you the benefit of the product/software it’s a banner ad.

 Today, banner ads are not only the visual ads Google “presents” on the WWW.
 Everything we see, even if we’ve seen it on our favorite social media platform or on a blog, it’s a banner ad.